cloudcreate-dk/essentials-project/components/foundation/README.md

 Provides a JVM local and durable, in regard to `sendAndDontWait(Object)/sendAndDontWait(Object, Duration))`, variant of the `CommandBus` concept Durability for
 `sendAndDontWait(Object)/sendAndDontWait(Object, Duration))` is delegated to `DurableQueues`.
-Which `QueueName` that is used will be determined by the `CommandQueueNameSelector` and the `RedeliveryPolicy` is determined by the `CommandQueueRedeliveryPolicyResolver`.
+What `QueueName` that is used during `sendAndDontWait` is determined by the `CommandQueueNameSelector` and the `RedeliveryPolicy` is determined by the `CommandQueueRedeliveryPolicyResolver`.
+The `SendAndDontWaitErrorHandler` allows custom error handling of `CommandHandler` exceptions.
-Note: If the `SendAndDontWaitErrorHandler` provided doesn't rethrow the exception, then the underlying `DurableQueues` will not be able to retry the command.
+If the `SendAndDontWaitErrorHandler` provided doesn't rethrow the exception, then the underlying `DurableQueues` will not be able to retry the command.
 Due to this the `DurableLocalCommandBus` defaults to using the `RethrowingSendAndDontWaitErrorHandler`

 ### Simple configuration example using defaults: